mubeen617/Replit/replit.md

 # Overview

-This is a full-stack web application built for freight brokerage CRM administration.
-It's a modern React-based admin dashboard that allows management of brokerage companies and their broker agents.
+This is a full-stack web application built for vehicle brokerage CRM administration.
+It's a modern React-based admin dashboard that allows management of vehicle brokerage companies and their broker agents.
 The application uses a monolithic architecture with a Node.js/Express backend serving both API endpoints and static frontend assets.

-The system provides authentication via Replit Auth for the Server Panel, plus a separate CRM portal with email/password authentication for brokers.
-It's designed for freight brokers who receive shipping leads and distribute them to their broker agents to find carriers and arrange shipments.
-The system handles multi-tenant scenarios where each brokerage company has its own set of broker agents with different roles and permissions.
+The system provides authentication via Replit Auth for the Server Panel, plus a separate CRM portal with email/password authentication for vehicle brokers.
+It's designed for vehicle brokers who receive vehicle shipping leads and distribute them to their broker agents to find carriers and arrange vehicle shipments.
+The system handles multi-tenant scenarios where each vehicle brokerage company has its own set of broker agents with different roles and permissions.

-**Recent Update (August 20, 2025)**: Added complete CRM portal system with secure password authentication for freight brokers.
+**Recent Update (August 21, 2025)**: Added external API lead fetching system for vehicle shipping leads.
 The system now includes:
 - CRM login page with separate authentication for broker managers and broker agents
 - Broker manager dashboard for lead distribution and team management
-- Broker agent dashboard for working leads and finding carriers
+- Broker agent dashboard for working vehicle shipping leads and finding carriers
-- Role-based interfaces reflecting freight brokerage workflow (leads, carriers, commissions)
+- Role-based interfaces reflecting vehicle brokerage workflow (leads, carriers, commissions)
+- External API integration for automatically importing vehicle shipping leads with customer isolation
 - All passwords are hashed using bcrypt before storage for security

 # User Preferences